jpritikin/coach/content/docs/me/_index.md

 As an IFS Practitioner, I attend to structure and process while maintaining indifference to content.
-I believe that a good counselor is extremely neutral, to encourage the client's inner system to lead.
+I believe that a good counselor is extremely neutral ⚖️, to encourage the client's inner system to lead.
 The illustration below is a metaphor:

 - The rock balanced atop of the pile of rocks represents the client.
 - The environment represents my emotional warmth and support.
-- My job is to keep you, the client, well held and protected.
+- My job is to keep you, the client, well held and protected. 🫶🏼

 You should not hear any unsolicited opinions from me when I am working with you as your counselor.
-If you do think you hear me express an opinion, I want to know about it.
+If you do think you hear me express an opinion, I want to know about it. 🙊

 <table>
 <tr>